 Want to upskill in AI policy?
 Here are 57 useful resources

-Are you enthusiastic about developing AI policy to minimise the risks and maximise the benefits of the technology, but need concrete ideas for how to enter the field?
+Are you enthusiastic about developing AI policy to minimise the technology’s risks and maximise its benefits?
+Need concrete ideas for how to enter the field?

-Below are our top picks for upskilling in policy research or implementation to ensure government policies are prepared for a world with powerful AI systems.
-In practice, upskilling involves developing the research skills, domain expertise, and interpersonal networks needed to address challenges such as informing lawmakers or working for one yourself.
+Below, you’ll find our top resources for building skills to ensure government policies are prepared for a world with powerful AI systems.
+In practice, this involves developing the research skills, domain expertise, and interpersonal networks you’ll need to keep lawmakers informed — or work for one yourself.

-We developed this list in consultation with our advisors to highlight the resources they most commonly recommend, including articles, courses, organisations, and fellowships.
-While we recommend applying to speak to an advisor for tailored, one-on-one guidance, this page gives a practical, noncomprehensive snapshot of how you might move from being interested in AI policy to starting to work on it.
+We developed this list with our advisors to highlight the resources they most commonly recommend, including articles, courses, organisations, and fellowships.
+While we recommend applying to speak to an advisor for tailored, one-on-one guidance, this page gives a practical, noncomprehensive snapshot of how you might move from being interested in AI policy to actually working on it.

 Overviews and expert advice